nxexox/pymlup/docs/life_cycle.md

 Unlike the ml component, the web component has only 1 loading method, `up.web.load()`, which each time recreates the web app application and reinitializes all settings.

+Loading a web application consists of several sequential stages (all of them are hidden inside `up.web.load()`):
+* `up.web.load_web_app_settings()` - preloading parameters for initializing and launching the application.
+Here transformations and filling of internal structures take place for the configuration of the web application and the backend of the application.
+* `up.web._create_app()` - initialization of the web application itself and its backend, construction of the API and application documentation.
+This is where the analysis results from your machine learning model are most used.
+* `self._architecture_obj.load()` - initialization of the web application architecture.
+Some architectures require some operations before launch: initializing workers and queues, adding custom API methods to a web application, and other operations.
+(See [Web app architectures](web_app_architectures.md)).

+Almost always, you need to call `up.web.load()` and not worry about its internals.
+But understanding the initialization order will help you write your own modules correctly and customize the application.

 Because the web component builds the API and validation for incoming data, it uses the results of your model analysis.
 This means that you will not be able to initialize web first and then ml.
 The web component needs an initialized ml component to initialize.